akshatsingh-dev/groundtruth/README.md

 lookup rather than returning plausible-looking defaults, so a keyless run produces an obviously incomplete answer rather than a quietly wrong one.

-## The agent never acts on the world

-There is no email client in this codebase.
-No HTTP POST to a third party.
-No form automation.
-The agent reasons, decides, searches, and drafts.
-Drafts land in `outputs/drafts/` as plain files for a human to send.

-That is deliberate.
-"Acts" in the challenge criterion means acts on the analysis — searching parcels, testing generation configs, re-planning which Mireye calls to make.
-It does not mean acts on the world without supervision.
-An agent that emails a county planning office on its own is a liability, not a feature.

 ## What's real and what isn't